nespinoza/exonailer/README.md

                           JD format, i.e., JD, BJD, MDJ, etc.) of the transit times.
 If input transit times are, for example, in utc and you want results in tdb, this has to be 'utc->tdb'.

+    STELLARDENSITY:       If you have a stellar density measurement for your object of interest, this can help constrain a/R*, the period, or both (via Kepler's third law).
+If you have an estimate, you can input it by defining the mean and error `mean,error`.
+This assumes the inputted density is in kg/m^3.

 The **RADIAL-VELOCITY OPTIONS** have to be defined for each instrument as well.
 For each one, you must define:

     INSTRUMENT:           The name of the instrument.
 These have to match the instruments in the radial-velocity